dm13450/dm13450.github.io/_posts/2023-07-15-Stat- Arb-Walkthrough.md

 layout: post
 title: Stat Arb - An Easy Walkthrough
 date: 2023-07-15
-tags:
+tags: [julia, quant]
-  - julia
 ---

-Statistical arbitrage (stat arb) is a pillar of quantitate trading that relies on mean reversion to predict the future returns of an asset.
+Statistical arbitrage (stat arb) is a pillar of quantitative trading that relies on mean reversion to predict the future returns of an asset.
 Mean reversion believes that if a stock has risen higher it's more likely to revert in the short term which is the opposite of a